CGCooke/Blog/_posts/2020-2-23-An-Adventure-In-Camera-Calibration.md

 ---
 toc: true
 layout: post
-description: An adventure in markerless camera calibration
+description: An adventure in camera calibration
-categories: [Computer Vision]
+categories: [Computer Vision, Optimisation]
 ---

 # An adventure in markerless camera calibration